 Keep your title simple

-Your title should be a clear introduction to what your campaign is about.
+Your title should be a clear introduction to what your fundraiser is about.
 Include the beneficiary’s name then add a few keywords that help summarize why you are raising funds.
 A great strategy is to come up with an unforgettable hashtag to add to the end of your title.
 Here are our tips on composing a hashtag.

 For example: Raleigh #BlackPantherChallenge

 Write your fundraiser description

 There are two goals of viral fundraising.
 First, you want people to share your fundraiser.
-Second, you want to invite people to click your campaign link and donate.
-Once someone lands on your fundraiser, they will read your campaign description to gather more context.
+Second, you want to invite people to click your fundraiser link and donate.
+Once someone lands on your fundraiser, they will read your fundraiser description to gather more context.
 This is where you should break down why you raising money, who the money is for, and how the money will be used.

 2. Match your fundraiser with amazing content

 Make your message shareable

-The next step is going to be sharing a post on social media that links to your campaign.
+The next step is going to be sharing a post on social media that links to your fundraiser.
 The goal is for that post to go viral.
 Viral content must be easy for readers to digest while piquing their interest.
 People will only share your post if they deem it worthy.
 So frame your story in such a way that people will want to be a part of the solution.

 For example: Before Matt’s fundraiser Chauncy’s Chance went viral, it was his original Facebook post that captured attention.
 He shared his story of meeting Chauncy in an honest, emotional way.
-His post got shared so much that, once he started his campaign, he already had an audience ready to donate.
+His post got shared so much that, once he started his fundraiser, he already had an audience ready to donate.